hariharansr2004/AI-DRIVEN-E-COMMERCE-INTELLIGENCE-ENGINE/README.md

-# Retail Inventory AI Assistant
+# AI DRIVEN E-COMMERCE INTELLIGENCE ENGINE

-This is an end to end LLM project based on Google Palm and Langchain.
+This is an end to end LLM projectbased on Google Palm and Langchain.
 We are building a system that can talk to MySQL database.
 User asks questions in a natural language and the system generates answers by converting those questions to an SQL query and then executing that query on MySQL database.
 AtliQ Tees is a T-shirt store where they maintain their inventory, sales and discounts data in MySQL database.
 A store manager